robegamesios/VRHapticGun/README.md

 10. Hitec cable (10 pcs) $12: https://www.amazon.com/dp/B07QJSWNFM?psc=1&ref=ppx_yo2ov_dt_b_product_details
 11. Neodymium Magnet (6 pcs) $16: https://www.amazon.com/dp/B08YYNFQ41?psc=1&ref=ppx_yo2ov_dt_b_product_details

 Total cost for 1 gun is roughly $70.
+The most expensive part is the gun and the batteries.
 A bunch of the components come in bundles so buying them cost more.
-Obviously if you got some parts lying around, it can get cheaper.
+Obviously if you already own some of the parts, it can get cheaper.

 # Building:
 The esp32 cannot drive the motor directly, hence you need to add some components to do this.